• Updated on Dec 2, 2025

 • Experience the thrill of the 3 highest mountains in just a combo trek.
 This includes Mount Annapurna, Mount Manaslu, and Mount Dhaulagiri

-• Experience the varied landscape, snow-melted rivers, diverse vegetation, temples and monasteries at high altitudes, Himalayan glaciers, etc
+• Experience the varied landscape, snow-melted rivers, diverse vegetation, temples, and monasteries at high altitudes, Himalayan glaciers, etc

 • This majestic trek takes you through the enchanting Himalayan vista of the Manaslu and Annapurna Himalayan ranges.